 We illustrate how alter selection strategies work in Figure A1.
 Given a focal ego with 5 ties, The trust for the alter relationships is ranked in descending trust order and Nt,i = 5, .

-Figure 1 (a) shows strong ties preferred strategy; the probability of selecting an alter is proportional to the relationship trust to total trust in all the ego’s relationships.
-Figure 1 (b) shows the weak ties strategy; where the probability of selecting an alter is proportional to trust value in the inverse rank order so if j = 2, Nt,i - j + 1 – 5 = 4; if j = 3, Nt,i - j + 1 – 5 = 3; and so on.
+Figure A (a) shows strong ties preferred strategy; the probability of selecting an alter is proportional to the relationship trust to total trust in all the ego’s relationships.
+Figure A (b) shows the weak ties strategy; where the probability of selecting an alter is proportional to trust value in the inverse rank order so if j = 2, Nt,i - j + 1 – 5 = 4; if j = 3, Nt,i - j + 1 – 5 = 3; and so on.
 The medium tie strategy applies weak ties strategy for the top 50% of alters (ranked by trust in descending order) and applies strong ties strategy for the bottom 50% alters.

 (a) FtF strong tie preferred strategy (b) FtW weak tie preferred strategy

-Fig 1.
-Ranking for strong and weak tie Alter selection strategies
+Fig A. Ranking for strong and weak tie Alter selection strategies

 The stage strategy works by applying the strong ties strategy in early cycles (in a model run) and then progressively applies a weak ties strategy in later cycles.
 So applying a strong strategy with 3000 cycles in a run, at the beginning when there are 3000 cycles left (RC) the probability for selecting the first ranked alter is: